marijnh/Eloquent-JavaScript/04_data.md

 {{index [quoting, "of object properties"], "colon character"}}

-Inside the curly braces, we give a list of properties separated by commas.
-Each property has a name, after the colon, a value.
-When an object is written over multiple lines, indenting it like in the example helps readability.
-Properties whose names are not valid binding names or numbers have to be quoted.
+Inside the braces, there is a list of properties separated by commas.
+Each property has a name followed by a colon and a value.
+When an object is written over multiple lines, indenting it like in the example helps with readability.
+Properties whose names are not valid binding names or valid numbers have to be quoted.

 ```
 let descriptions = {